Whale watching in Cape Town: All you need to know!

-Dyer Island Cruises: Departing from Kleinbaai harbour near Gaansbaai, this tour operator offers cruises to Dyer Island, which is located 8km from the shore.
-During the two-hour trip, you will see a variety of bird species, including African Penguins, as well as Cape fur seals.
-The guides know where all the best whale-viewing spots are and have even catalogued seeing the same whales year after year!
+Dyer Island Cruises depart from Kleinbaai harbour near Gaansbaai, and head to Dyer Island (8km from the shore).
+During the two-hour trip, you will see a variety of bird species, including African penguins, as well as Cape fur seals.
+The guides know where all the best whale-viewing spots are and have even reported seeing the same whales year after year!
 The peak season is from July to December, and southern right whales are pretty much guaranteed between August and November.

-Simon’s Town Boat Company: Your best bet, if you are hoping to do some boat-based whale watching in False Bay, is the Simon’s Town Boat Company.
+Simon’s Town Boat Company is your best bet if you’re a little more pressed for time and need to keep things local.
 The whale tours are operated by Ocean View Masiphumelele Fishing and depart daily from Simon’s Town at 10:30am and 2pm.
 Booking is advised.

 Planning a trip to Cape Town?
 Book flights, browse accommodation, and rent a car now to get the best rates.
 The Cape Town City Pass gives you access to over 70 of the top Cape Town attractions, tours, and things to see and do, including the popular hop on hop off City Sightseeing bus.